How to Boost Your Remote Team’s Wellbeing and Productivity: The Home Office Essentials

 If you or your employees have the luxury of a spare room, turning it into a home office is a no-brainer.
 For employees who don’t have extra space available, it’s a matter of claiming a specific area at home and dedicating it to work.

-Here are some things to look for when designing your home office:
+Here are some things to look for when designing your home office with wellbeing and productivity in mind:

 As much natural light as possible: It’s the most desirable office perk in the country and can help you stay focused.
 (A good desk lamp is a worthwhile investment if natural light isn’t available.)